 1) It’s overkill

 Put simply, the RODECaster has a ton of features the average podcaster just doesn’t need.
 Most podcasts are either recorded solo by the host with a single mic, or online via Zoom or Squadcast.
-In that case, a simple USB microphone like the Blue Yeti will help you accomplish the same results as a RODECaster would, at a far lower pricepoint, with a much simpler setup.
+In that case, a simple USB microphone like the Blue Yeti will help you accomplish the same results as a RODECaster would, and at a far lower pricepoint.
+Plus, it’s a much simpler setup.

 2) Unnecessary settings and processing

 In our experience, a podcaster who drops $600 on a shiny new RODECaster can’t wait to try it out and play around with the settings.
 The problem here is that most podcasters are not audio engineers.
-Especially if you plan to hire an editor anyway, it would be their job to add appropriate audio processing.
-If this is added poorly from the RODECaster, your editor will be limited in what they can do, and the audio may even be damaged.
+You should be working with an editor anyway, and it would be their job to add appropriate audio processing.
+If this is added poorly from the RODECaster, your editor will be limited in what they can do.
+The audio may even be permanently damaged.
 A common issue we’ve seen with RODECaster recordings is an aggressive audio gate setting out of the box.
 At least we think it’s a default setting (RODE couldn’t supply us with a user manual, more on that later).